 INHSU Conversations Webinar: Is this the real(ist) method you should be using in your research?

-Join Dr. Binta Sultan, University College London, and Dr. Wendy Masterton, Stirling University, to learn about realist methods for infectious disease and substance use research.
+Dr. Binta Sultan, University College London, and Dr. Wendy Masterton, Stirling University, presented on realist methods for infectious disease and substance use research.
 Realist methodology is based on the assumption that the same intervention will not work everywhere and for everyone.
 The focus is on “what works, for whom, under what circumstances and how”.

 Collaborative Research Opportunities